ShiLab-GitHub/CNN-GNN/README.md

-This reposiry contains the data and python scripts in support of the manuscript: A deep learning model of BACE-1 inhibitors to reveal molecular interactions using graph neural networks and convolutional neural networks.
+This reposiry contains the data and python scripts in support of the ICBBE'2024 paper: [A deep learning model of BACE-1 inhibitors to reveal molecular interactions using graph neural networks and convolutional neural networks](https://doi.org/10.1117/12.3044459 ).

 # Resources: